Typhoon Nina (1987): Philippines

 Prior to landfall, around 10 provinces, including most of Luzon, was placed under a typhoon alert.
 However, many fisherman ignored the alerts and refused to flee to higher ground.
 Furthermore, Philippine Air Lines cancelled 21 domestic flights and three international flights.
 Numerous other flights were delayed.
 Local authorities also suspended school classes.

 Typhoon Nina brought widespread damage to much of the northern Philippines.
 It was the strongest system to strike the archipelago since Typhoon Irma in 1981.
 The capital city of Manila was spared the worst of Nina.
 There, only minor damage and power outages were reported, though 800 were evacuated to shelters due to flooding and the city's airport closed.
 Two men were crushed to death in Lucena City.
 The worst effects of the storm were felt in Matnog, where 287 people drowned due to storm surge.
-In nearby Verla, 61 fatalities occurred, where 98% of the city's buildings were damaged or destroyed and its supply of drinking water was cut off.
+In nearby Sorsogon City, 61 fatalities occurred, where 98% of the city's buildings were damaged or destroyed and its supply of drinking water was cut off.
 Throughout the Sorsogon province, 80% of all crops were destroyed and 90% of all homes were either damaged or destroyed.
 Province-wide, 400 people died.
 In the Albay province, 73 people were killed.
 Throughout both the Albay and Sorsogon provinces combined, 80% of all schools and 50% of all public buildings were demolished.

 Elsewhere, seven casualties occurred in the Laguna province, while one person perished each in San Pablo, Batangas, Marinduque and Mindoro Oriental.
 Thirty-two people were killed in the Camarines Sur province and 23 other people died in Camarines Norte.
 Five others were killed in the Masbate province, and one died in Marinduque.
 In Boac, the capital of Marinduque, 80% of all dwellings lost their roofs and damage was severe to churches, schools and city buildings.
 In Bacacay, situated to the southeast of Legaspi, all but 15 of the town's 200 dwellings were leveled.
 Although there were no deaths, Samar Island also suffered severe damage.
 Offshore, five fisherman perished and a tugboat and cargo ship were rendered missing due to rough seas.
 Nina also brought widespread power outages to most of Luzon; consequently, trading on the nation's two biggest stock exchange was suspended for November 26.

 Overall, around 114,000 persons were evacuated to shelters, 153,339 were listed homeless, and 1,075 were wounded.
 A total of 90,173 homes were demolished due to Nina while an additional 109,633 were partially destroyed.
 Nationwide, 979 people were killed.
 In all, damage from the storm totaled $54.5 million (1987 USD), $7.9 million of which occurred along the Bicol Region.

 Hong Kong and Macau

 Although Nina was rapidly weakening over the South China Sea, the storm brought 4.7 mm of rain to Hong Kong, prompting a tropical cyclone signal for nearby Macau.
+Temperatures at the Hong Kong Observatory fell to 9.9 °C, and wind speed was recorded at 53 mph (85 km/h) at Waglan Island.